Lucky lumber: Rosario's hot bat leads Braves to Series

-ATLANTA (AP) — Eddie Rosario talked the other day about his lucky lumber, which started to heat up with a four-hit night in mid-September.
+ATLANTA (AP) — Eddie Rosario talked the other day about his lucky lumber, a 33 1/2-inch, 31-ounce Louisville Slugger that started to heat up with a four-hit night in mid-September.

-“I’ve been using that bat that I hit for the cycle with and it has not disappointed,” he said after his second four-hit game of the NL Championship Series.
+“I’ve been using that bat that I hit for the cycle with and it has not disappointed,” he said through a translator after his second four-hit game of the NL Championship Series.
 “Man, this bat has not let me down yet.”

-Well, he topped that on Saturday night, becoming MVP of the NL Championship Series.

 Less than three months after he was traded by Cleveland, which sent the Braves money to take him away, the 30-year-old outfielder had six multi-hit games against the Dodgers.
 He hit .560 (14 for 25) with three homers and nine RBIs, giving him a 1.040 slugging percentage and 1.647 OPS.

-He has hit safely in all 10 postseason games, batting .474 with 11 RBIs.
+He has hit safely in all 10 postseason games, batting .474 with 11 RBIs from the leadoff spot, ahead of Freddie Freeman.

+“It doesn’t matter what arm they’re throwing with, he’s just so locked in,” Braves manager Brian Snitker said.
+“I don’t know that I’ve ever seen a guy like that for, this has been a long while now.”

 With 14 hits, he tied the record for a postseason series, a mark he shares with Albert Pujols and Hideki Matsui (2004), Kevin Youkilis (2007) and Marco Scutaro (2012).